 Romanian Wood Craftsman Demonstrates Traditional Spoon Carving

-You can tell so much about a person by the way he builds his fence.
-Tall fences, stone walls indicate a need for privacy, while a short fence lets you see inside someone’s yard.
-This is so common for the traditional houses from Bucovina.
+You can tell so much about a person by the way he builds his home.
+Tall fences, and stone walls indicate a need for privacy, while a short fence lets you see inside someone’s yard.
+This is so common for traditional houses from Bucovina.
 They have nothing to hide, no secrets unshared.
-These people are seeking friendship, living their lives and organizing their duties in plain view.
-These thoughts crossed my mind when we arrived at Avram Roșca’s gates for a spoon carving deonstration.
+These people are seeking friendship, living their lives, and organizing their duties in plain view.
+These thoughts crossed my mind when we arrived at Avram Roșca’s gates for a spoon carving demonstration.

 He decorates his home and garden with rustic furniture and wooden spoon he hand carved himself.
 Two wooden figures of Romanian peasants stand outside wood artisan’s Avram Roșca’s gate, in the village of Bălăceana, Suceava County.